 Three week programme: Carbon Capture Theory and Pilot Plant Operation

-Introduced in 2017, this short course has been specifically designed at the request of one of our regularly attending universities to meet the needs of students who may not have had an opportunity in the past to work hands-on with our centrepiece facility, the Carbon Capture Pilot Plant.
+Now in its third year, this short course has been specifically designed at the request of one of our regularly attending universities to meet the needs of students who may not have had an opportunity in the past to work hands-on with our centrepiece facility, the Carbon Capture Pilot Plant.

 Where else would a student without previous experience be allowed to control a £10m facility?
 Future employers - please take notice of our attendees' exceptional experience!

 Spread over a highly intensive period of study for three weeks students will, in the first week of studying theory, be taken on a highly-paced resume of process analysis, transfer processes, separation processes, process dynamics and control and given learning tasks.

 The final two weeks will be devoted to learning and thinking on their feet inside the pilot plant, taking health and safety instructions, walking the P&IDs, discovering over 250 instruments, starting up and controlling the Plant, reacting to emergencies and working in real life teamwork situations.
 Find out more on our learning outcomes page.

 Students will also receive some social and cultural activities, similar to those contained in the longer experiment-based course below.